mehrvarz/tremote_plugin/README.md

 # Compatibility

-Support for TRemote plugins started with TRemote v2.0.
+Support for TRemote plugins has started with TRemote v2.0.

-In order to create plugins that work with TRemote v2.0, the following conditions must be met:
+In order to create plugins compatible with TRemote v3.0, the following conditions must be met:

-- TRemote plugins are built with Go v1.11 (exactly)
+- TRemote plugins must be built with Go v1.11

+  TRemote plugins are based on "Go Modules".
-  Go Modules should be used with a go.mod file in the project root.
+  For this reason a "go.mod" file must exist in the project folder of any TRemote plugin.
+  In it all imported packages must be listed.

 - The following packages must be imported:

-  - github.com/mehrvarz/tremote_plugin v1.0.8
+  - github.com/mehrvarz/tremote_plugin v1.0.12
   - github.com/mehrvarz/log v1.0.1

-- Optional: IF you intend to use any of the following packages, make sure you use the same versions.
-Check your go.mod file:
+- Optional: In case any of the following packages are to be included, the same versions must be used:

   - github.com/mehrvarz/go_queue v0.0.0-20180811045238-f34b4ebf5df4
   - github.com/go-ble/ble v0.0.0-20180718090407-11b1dad1df3d